httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 the origin itself to that address.
 However, the server's one TLS certificate is still required to contain the name of each origin in question.

-[I-D.ietf-httpbis-origin-frame] relaxes the requirement to perform the DNS lookup if already connected to a server with an appropriate certificate which claims support for a particular origin.
+{{?RFC8336}} relaxes the requirement to perform the DNS lookup if already connected to a server with an appropriate certificate which claims support for a particular origin.

 Servers which host many origins often would prefer to have separate certificates for some sets of origins.
 This may be for ease of certificate management (the